-1 Absent heroic optimizations, such as fully inlining all functions called from a catch block to prove there is no re-throw.
+&lt;sup>1 Absent heroic optimizations, such as fully inlining all functions called from a catch block to prove there is no re-throw.

-(2) Today's dynamic exception objects cannot be allocated normally in the local stack frame.
+- (2) Today's dynamic exception objects cannot be allocated normally in the local stack frame.
 This leads to unpredictable time space and/or time costs in various ways.
-Here are two typical examples:

-- On platforms that use the [Itanium ABI], exceptions are required to be allocated on the heap (modulo potential optimizations that are not actually implemented today, such as the proposed LLVM optimization in [Glisse 2013]).
+Here are two typical examples: - On platforms that use the [Itanium ABI], exceptions are required to be allocated on the heap (modulo potential optimizations that are not actually implemented today, such as the proposed LLVM optimization in [Glisse 2013]).
 Heap allocation requires unpredictable time, even on allocators that avoid global synchronization in the memory allocator. - On Windows platforms, exceptions are technically allocated on the stack, but they are far from normal stack allocations: When an exception is thrown, the stack contents are destroyed by unwinding back to the catch handler, but the now-unused stack space itself is not yet deallocated until the handler ends in effect the stack storage is "pinned" until the original exception can be destroyed.
 This means that the catch handler code must run at a stack location beyond the stack depth where the being-handled exception was thrown, skipping the dead space and this repeats recursively for any additional exceptions thrown during handling, and C++ today allows arbitrarily many such exceptions to be created (see previous point).
 For a simple example of just three such in-flight exceptions and how they multiply stack usage, see the Appendix.
 In this implementation strategy, the stack memory usage is therefore a total of the individual stack depths of each path that threw an exception while another exception was already active, and I do not know of tools that compute a static memory use bound.
-(I have not tried to measure whether this attempt at 'in-stack-memory-but-not-really-stacklike' allocation is typically better or worse overall than just doing a real heap allocation; it will nearly always be worse in total memory consumed , but it does avoid contention on the global allocator.)

-(3) Therefore, today's dynamic exceptions cannot share the return channel.
-When an exception is thrown, the normal return channel is unused - it is entirely wasted.
-That itself is an inherent architectural pessimization.

-(4) Today's dynamic exceptions require using some form of RTTI to match handlers.
+(I have not tried to measure whether this attempt at 'in-stack-memory-but-not-really-stacklike' allocation is typically better or worse overall than just doing a real heap allocation; it will nearly always be worse in total memory consumed, but it does avoid contention on the global allocator.) - (3) Therefore, today's dynamic exceptions cannot share the return channel.
+When an exception is thrown, the normal return channel is entirely wasted.
+That itself is an inherent architectural pessimization. - (4) Today's dynamic exceptions require using some form of RTTI to match handlers.
 The cost of RTTI is generally nondeterministic in both space and time.

-Note RTTI is the other C++ language feature that violates the zero-overhead principle.
+Note RTTI is the other C++ language feature that violates the zero-overhead principle; exceptions and RTTI are so widely disabled that [P0941R0] proposes special feature test macros for testing the absence of only those C++98 language features.
 We need to fix RTTI too, but this is not that paper.
-However, because exceptions rely on RTTI (by propagating and manipulating dynamically typed exceptions) so that the cost of RTTI is indirectly part of the exception handling cost, here is a brief summary of why RTTI violates zero-overhead and the two issues that most directly affect exception handling: 2
+However, because exceptions rely on RTTI (by propagating and manipulating dynamically typed exceptions) so that the cost of RTTI is indirectly part of the exception handling cost, here is a brief summary of why RTTI violates zero-overhead and the two issues that most directly affect exception handling:

 First, it requires support for typeid, including typeid.name(), which is effectively metadata.
-Normally C++'s zero-overhead design rejects "pay for what you don't use" overheads that add space or time cost even when not used; the usual poster child examples are "always-on" or "default-on" (a) metadata (e.g., we have always rejected storing even the names of enumerators) and (b) garbage collection (e.g., we support it via opt-in libraries but not as the global default).
-The one place C++ adds required metadata is in typeid, especially typeid.name().
+Normally C++'s zero-overhead design rejects "pay for what you don't use" overheads that add space or time cost even when not used; the usual poster child examples are "always-on" or "default-on" (a) metadata (e.g., we have always rejected storing even the names of enumerators)